OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:23

-And Berechiah and Elkanah were gatekeepers for the ark.
+And Berechiah and Elkanah served as gatekeepers for the ark.

 ---